-I started to dabble in vegetarianism in college because I was drawn to participate in a local Buddhist retreat at Deer Park Monastery, which is overseen by Thich Naht Hanh, who I had no knowledge of at that time, though he has written dozens of books and is famous in the Buddhist community.
-When I went to the monastery, my mind and heart changed, but in ways I didn’t even yet comprehend.
-All the meals made there are prepared by the monks, nuns, and visitors together; they are all free of animal products; each meal is enjoyed slowly and in silence so everyone can focus on the gratitude they have for the food, the sun that created it, the farmers that grew it, and the hands that prepared it.
+I started to dabble in vegetarianism in college because I was drawn to participate in a local Buddhist retreat at Deer Park Monastery.
+When I went there, my mind and heart changed, but in ways I didn’t even yet comprehend.
+All the meals made there are prepared by the monks, nuns, and visitors together; each vegetarian meal is enjoyed slowly and in silence so everyone can focus on the gratitude they have for the food, the sun that created it, the farmers that grew it, and the hands that prepared it.
 After the meal each person washes and dries his own dish.
 It was radically simple.
-So simple that it blew my mind.
-Eating in silence, chewing each bite, thinking about how no animals were harmed in the making of the meal, waking up at 5am to gentle chanting and bells in the still-dark distance, and ending the day with walking meditation with the monks and nuns by the light of the full moon… it was simply magical.

 I’d worked at Barnes and Noble for years, so I had the fortunate opportunity to read any book I wanted to put my hands on, and I did.
 The first book I found that I wanted to read about veganism wasn’t a cookbook- I wasn’t even sure what the whole thing meant, what it was about.
 The voices in my head said things like: Why would I want to do that?
 I feel ok.
 I love every kind of cheese of ever made.
 I like fast food- it’s fun.
 My favorite meal in the world is my mom’s teriyaki chicken with baked potatoes with butter, sour cream and peas.
 Second favorite is tostadas with ground turkey, sour cream, cheese and all the other fixings- it’s healthy and no part of that needs to change!

-Several years of flip-flopping and stumbling onto new books got me closer and closer to vegan and had me starting to enjoy a wider variety of dishes.
+Several years of experimenting in the kitchen and stumbling onto new recipes got me closer and closer to vegan and had me starting to enjoy a wider variety of veggie dishes.
 Then I found a couple books on raw food… what an extreme way to eat, right?
 Never cooking anything?
 How would you even do that?
 Well, these books got me to the next level and I was able to be successfully vegan by eating mostly raw food.
-I felt my hunger and nutritional needs were met when I focused on a variety of simple, fresh fruits and vegetables and less on processed (albeit organic vegan food.)
-I still eat mostly raw food but don’t obsess to get to 100% like I spent some time trying to do.
-I usually regret eating cooked or refined food when I feel the mental fog and fatigue that comes over me and go straight back to smoothies and juices to feel better.
+I felt my hunger and nutritional needs were met when I focused on a variety of simple, fresh fruits and vegetables.
+I still eat a lot of fresh, raw foods but I eat a lot of cooked foods too as I’ve found it works best for me that way.